Creating a Workflow

 1. Double-click the transition, select the Events tab in the Transition Editor dialog that appears, and then click the Add Event icon button.
 Name the event accordingly and click OK.

-Note that if a space is put in the event name, the Designer will automatically replace the space with an underscore within the editor.
-However, when the event is displayed to end users in the workbench or Web UI, the underscores will render as spaces.
+Note: Although the designer automatically replaces any space in the event name with an underscore, when the event is displayed to end users in the workbench or Web UI, the spaces are displayed.

-You have now created a basic workflow, but in order to make it valid (which is required to enable saving of your work), an assignee must also be specified for the workflow.
+You have now created a basic workflow, but to make it valid and save your work, you must specify an assignee for the workflow.

 Step 5: Set Assignees